janaagaard75/azure-functions-typescript/README.md

     brew install yarn

-## Running the Code
+## Building and Running the Code

 Start a local Azure Functions host.
+Remember to build the code first.
 This will make HTTP endpoints available at <http://localhost:7071/api/...>.

     yarn start

+Build the solution.
+This compiles the TypeScript files in the `src` folder into the JavaScript in the `dist` folder, and copies all `.json` files from `src` to `dist`.

+    yarn build